 Fall and Spring Interview Programs: Employers interview Boyd students during both the fall and spring semesters.
 The Fall Interview Program runs from the day after Labor Day through October.
 Employers may interview second-year full-time and third-year part-time students for summer positions and third-year full-time and fourth-year part-time students for post-graduation jobs.
 The Spring Interview Program, which includes all students, begins in early February.

 Alternative Spring Break: The goal of the Alternative Spring Break program is to expose Boyd students of all class years to access to justice needs throughout Nevada.
-We hope that after participating in the Alternative Spring Break program, students will be interested in returning to the rural counties to serve those who are in need of better access to legal services and information.
+We hope that after participating in the Alternative Spring Break program, students will be interested in serving those who are in need of better access to legal services and information.
 To view the 2015 Alternative Spring Break program highlights, click here.

 Dinner with a Rebel Lawyer: This program provides an opportunity for law students to network with Boyd alumni while receiving educational and career advice.
 Boyd alumni host one or more students for a casual meal to answer questions and provide insight about law school and the practice of law.
 This program runs throughout the year.